rianadon/blog/_posts/2019-04-04-guide-to-h264-streaming-frc.md

         cap = makecap()
 ```

+You could write this code in C too, but I don't C why you would want to.
+Just kidding; it's a great language, but I'm just keeping this blog post concise by keeping code in one language.

 The code handles auto-restarting the RTSP client, so you can leave the script running in the background and let it automatically reconnect when your RTSP server comes online.
 Even if you don't have any processing to do to the frame, OpenCV is worth its return in automatic restarting your stream if your network fails.

 If you're not running any processing, you may prefer to continue using GStreamer's viewing window.
-In that case, you can split the video into one stream that's displayed an another which is passed to OpenCV.
+In that case, you can split the video (that's what `tee` does) into one stream that's displayed and another which is passed to OpenCV.
 This as an example pipeline to accomplish this:

 ```python
 'rtspsrc location=rtsp://10.10.72.12:5800/test latency=0 transport=tcp ! rtph264depay ! decodebin ! tee name=t ! queue ! videoconvert ! appsink sync=false drop=true t. ! queue ! videoconvert ! autovideosink'